top of page

 • Obligee: The project owner requiring the bond.

-• Surety: The company providing the bond and guaranteeing the contractor’s commitment.
+• Surety: The bonding company guaranteeing the contractor’s commitment.

 Why Are Bid Bonds Important?